facebookresearch/hydra/website/docs/tutorials/basic/running_your_app/2_multirun.md

       schema: warehouse,support,school
 ```

 The syntax are consistent for both input configs and commandline overrides.
+If a sweep is specified in both an input config and at the command line,
-The commandline will override the definition
+then the commandline sweep will take precedence over the sweep defined
-in input configs.
+in the input config.
 If we run the same application with the above input config and a new commandline override:

 ```text title="$ python my_app.py -m db=mysql"
 [2021-01-20 17:25:03,317][HYDRA] Launching 3 jobs locally